MathOnco/NeoPredPipe/README.md

 ## Dependencies
 ##### Note: Should be compatible on Darwin and Linux systems, not Windows.

-1. Python == 2.7 (Built using Python 2.7.13, not compatible with python 3 due to OS processes)
+1. Python == 2.7 (Built using Python 2.7.13, not compatible with python 3 yet)
    - biopython == 1.70
 2. ANNOVAR
    - Can be downloaded [here](http://annovar.openbioinformatics.org/en/latest/user-guide/download/).